immutant/immutant.org/tutorials/noir.md

     18:07:58,706 INFO  [org.jboss.as] (Controller Boot Thread) JBAS015951: Admin console listening on http://127.0.0.1:9990
     18:07:58,707 INFO  [org.jboss.as] (Controller Boot Thread) JBAS015874: JBoss AS 7.1.x.incremental.129 "Arges" started in 15449ms - Started 276 of 368 services (91 services are passive or on-demand)

+Immutant will run in the foreground, so switch to another shell and run:

     ~/noirtant $ lein immutant deploy
     Deployed noirtant to ~/.lein/immutant/current/jboss/standalone/deployments/noirtant.clj